 - Inflatable implants: A doctor will surgically place these implants in the penis.
 A person can inflate the implant for sexual activity and then deflate it afterward.

 Scientists are currently assessing the use of stem cell therapy as a treatment for ED.
-According to a 2016 review, several preliminary studies and four clinical trials found that stem cell therapy could be an effective treatment for ED.
+According to a

 In some cases, ED is due to damaged endothelial cells that line the blood vessel walls.
 This typically means that a person cannot achieve or sustain an erection.